-A human's 23 chromosomes are stored in the nucleus of each cell and around this nucleus there are a number of organelles that perform special functions.
-The mitochondria are organelles that provide energy to the cell.
+Around the nucleus in each cell there are a number of organelles that perform special functions.
+The mitochondria are organelles that provide energy to the cell and the mitochondria has its own DNA which is in a single chromosome called the mitochondrial chromosome.

 Mitochondria are a part of each egg cell and the mitochondrial DNA is the same for all of a woman's egg cells.
 So all of a woman's sons and daughters will have the same mtDNA in their cells.
 Since the mitochondria are part of the egg cells they are passed unchanged from a woman to each of her sons and daughters.